hewgreen/DSS_search_tools/README.md

 Install requirments

+`pip install hca-ingest`
-`pip install -r requirements.txt`
+`pip install pandas`

 Run example script wth no params

 `python example.py`

 This script shows you how the main function can be used.
-Metadata on either 'all' or 'unique by project name' are returned as dataframes.